opengeospatial/ets-wfs20-nsg10/src/site/markdown/index.md

       <td>wfs</td>
       <td>URI</td>
       <td>M</td>
       <td>A URI that refers to a representation of the service capabilities document.
 This document does not need to be obtained from the service under test (SUT), but it must describe the SUT.
-Ampersand ('&') characters appearing within a query parameter value must be percent-encoded as '%26'.</td>
+Ampersand ('&amp;') characters appearing within a query parameter value must be percent-encoded as '%26'.</td>
     </tr>
 	</tbody>
 </table>